CivicActions/guidebook/practice-areas/project-management/pm-role.md

 Given that the main objective is a self-sustaining team, neither role is a gatekeeper and instead the Dev Team has access to all client communications, documents and a direct relationship with the Product Owner.

 This pages serves to define the Project Manager role in Agile ceremonies.
+[Also see this helpful document with tips from project leads.](https://docs.google.com/document/d/1QIUZC7qJJt9A0XWxb-kDAfVBI4Bf9GoqrZbPRnUQ9fA/edit#heading=h.qho48irft1kw)

 ## Scrum